 - Any alteration to the record needs to be documented, timestamped & signed

 - Attached documents such as diagrams, laboratory results, photographs, charts, etc. should always be labelled

 - Continue to educate yourself on how to improve record keeping.

 How Electronic Medical Records (EMRs) help to further minimise your risk*

 An EMR is an electronic equivalent of your paper patient file.
 Good EMRs have built-in functionality that can work in your defence should you be presented with a malpractice claim.
 Here is how an EMR can minimise your risk:

-- Timestamps.
-All data inputted into an EMR is timestamped & dated, minimising confusion of when something was done.
+- Timestamps: All data inputted into an EMR is timestamped & dated, minimising confusion about when something was done.

-- Records deletion.
-Any notes deleted from a patient’s file needs to be acknowledged.
-An EMR will hide notes, with reason for removal, from the patient timeline but will not delete them from the patient file.
+- Records deletion: Any notes deleted from a patient’s file needs to be acknowledged.
+An EMR will hide notes with the reason for removal from the patient timeline, but will not delete the notes from the patient file.